defname/rofi-iwd-wifi-menu/README.md

 iwdconfig --config > ~/.config/iwdconfig.conf
 ```

-In this file you should remove all the settings you don't want to change, for the case the default configuration changes in future versions (otherwise the all the
+In this file you should remove all the settings you don't want to change, for the case the default configuration changes in future versions (otherwise all the
 defaults will be overwritten by this file).

 ### Basic Configuration